sigsum/sigsum/doc/design.md

 	[\[DigiCert\]](https://groups.google.com/a/chromium.org/g/ct-policy/c/aKNbZuJzwfM).

-The overall system is said to be secure if a monitor can discover every signed checksum that a verifier would accept, or alternatively, if log misbehavior can be detected.
-A log can misbehave by not presenting the same append-only Merkle tree to everyone.
-A log operator would only do that if it is likely to go unnoticed.
+The overall system is said to be secure if a monitor can discover every signed checksum that a verifier would accept.
+A log can misbehave by not presenting the same append-only Merkle tree to everyone because it is attacker-controlled.
+However, a log operator would only do that if it is likely to go unnoticed.

 For security we need a collision resistant hash function and an unforgeable signature scheme.
 We also assume that at most a threshold of independent